pingcap/docs-cn/troubleshoot-hot-spot-issues.md

 For a non-integer primary key or a table without a primary key or a joint primary key, TiDB uses an implicit auto-increment RowID.
 When a large number of `INSERT` operations exist, the data is written into a single Region, resulting in a write hotspot.

-By setting `SHARD_ROW_ID_BITS`, RowID are scattered and written into multiple Regions, which can alleviates the write hotspot issue.
-However, if you set `SHARD_ROW_ID_BITS` to an over large value, the number of RPC requests will be enlarged, increasing CPU and network overhead.
+By setting `SHARD_ROW_ID_BITS`, row IDs are scattered and written into multiple Regions, which can alleviate the write hotspot issue.

 ```
 SHARD_ROW_ID_BITS = 4 # Represents 16 shards.